SHOW SIDEBAR

 soup spoontea spoon

-There are various kinds of spoons according to their uses, but typical ones are soup spoons used for soup, dessert spoons used for dessert, and teaspoons used for tea.
+There are various types of spoons depending on the purpose, but the most typical ones are soup spoons used for soup, dessert spoons used for desserts, and teaspoons used for tea.

-In Europe, there is a custom of giving a silver spoon to celebrate the birth of a baby.
+In Europe, there is a custom of giving a silver spoon to celebrate the birth of a baby, and there is an expression that says ``you were born with a silver spoon in your mouth'' to indicate that you were born into a wealthy family.

 4. serving cutlery